doersino/markdeep-slides/README.md

     * You can also **generate a PDF version** of your slides by printing them to a PDF (use Chrome for this; more below).
 * **Keyboard shortcuts** for all relevant functions (see below).
 * Supports **all features [Markdeep](https://casual-effects.com/markdeep/) has to offer** – diagrams, math, inline videos, citations, admonitions, and all the standard Markdown stuff.
-* If you don't like any of the built-in themes: **Style your slides with CSS!** LaTeX and Beamer are great, but things can get tricky if you really want to make them your own. *Let's not talk about PowerPoint and its various knockoffs.*
+* **3 built-in themes** – but if you don't like any of them or want to adjust stuff: **Style your slides with CSS!** LaTeX and Beamer are great, but things can get tricky if you really want to make them your own.
 * The full power of CSS animations and JavaScript is at your fingertips – use it wisely.
-* **3 built-in themes** – but you can also make your own with a couple dozen lines of CSS.
 * Compatible with those little [presenter gadgets](https://www.amazon.com/Logitech-Wireless-Presenter-Presentation-Pointer/dp/B00B6MODOA/).